 Hair Talk with JoJo the Hair Care Expert

 Beauty and Barber

 When hair is on your mind, drop JoJo a line .
-Terry’s Place has been Detroit’s eyebrow capitol for over 50 years.
-Your beauty is our beauty.
-If hair is on your mind, drop JoJo a line.
+Terry’s Place is the largest black-owned wig salon in Detroit.
+We want to take your look to the next level.
+When you look good, we look good.
 Visit Terry’s Place online at www.terryswigsandlashes.com or on Facebook.
 Email firstname.lastname@example.org or stop by Terry’s Place at 19139 Livernois Ave., Detroit, Mich.
 48221.
-We’re open six days a week, for your convenience.
+We’re open six days a week.
 To schedule an appointment, please call (313)863-4014.